longhorn/website/content/docs/1.1.3/volumes-and-nodes/expansion.md

 ## Expand a Longhorn volume
 There are two ways to expand a Longhorn volume: with a PersistentVolumeClaim (PVC) and with the Longhorn UI.

-If you are using Kubernetes v1.14 or v1.15, the volume can only be expanded using the Longhorn UI.

 #### Via PVC
 This method is applied only if:

-- Kubernetes version v1.16 or higher.
 - The PVC is dynamically provisioned by the Kubernetes with Longhorn StorageClass.
 - The field `allowVolumeExpansion` should be `true` in the related StorageClass.